Osterie/extend-layer/README.md

 ![Default extra virual keyboard layout](../images/assets/READMEImages/KeyboardLayoutDefault.png?raw=true)

-As you can see this keyboard moves the keys used for navigation, like the arrows keys, home, end, page up, page down, etc. This is especially useful if, lets say, you work in a code editor, which often requires you to navigate a lot, either by mouse or keyboard.
+As you can see this keyboard moves the keys used for text navigation, text editing, browser navigation, and such, often found far from the center of the keyboard, to the center of the keyboard.

+The Arrows keys, Home, End, Page up, Page down, Del, Backspace, Undo, Cut, Copy, Paste and the modifier keys are especially useful.
+These keys are found far from the center of the keyboard, but this keyboard layer moves them to the center.
+This is especially useful if, lets say, you work in a code editor, which often requires you to navigate a lot, either by mouse or keyboard.
 By moving the navigation keys to a more ergonomic position, you can navigate faster and more comfortably.
 It's very easy to just press "o" (End) to reach the end of a line, instead of clicking it using the mouse, or reaching a far distance with your right hand to press the end key.

 #### Extra